whitneyburton/portfolios/students/1701-back/sergey_lukyanenko/20170302-sergey-lukyanenko-m1.markdown

 #### Session 1
 1. How do you think past experiences or experiences this week that have encouraged growth or fixed mindsets?

-  Enviroment at Turing creates a passion for learning and so cretes growth mindset.
+- Enviroment at Turing creates a passion for learning and so cretes growth mindset.
 2. What are your triggers, what's likely to move you to fixed mindset?

   Inability to handle stress can lead to fix mind.
 3. What can you peers do to support you staying in the growth mindset?
-  Taking breaks and support each other.
+  - Taking breaks and support each other.

 #### Session 2
 1. What did you learn from your project?
-  Work alone until problem is solved and ask for help if there isno solution after 30 min.
+  -Work alone until problem is solved and ask for help if there isno solution after 30 min.
-  Learned Classes, Methods, Instances and their comunication with each other.
+  #Learned Classes, Methods, Instances and their comunication with each other.
-  Learnt to work long hours.
+  *Learnt to work long hours.
 2. What did you learn from assessment?
-  It's another opportunity to learn something new.
+  * It's another opportunity to learn something new.
   It's good to receive a feedback.

 #### Session 3